Ensuring the Responsible Use of Animals in Research and Teaching

 - Visit the CITI Homepage.

 - Select the "Register" button under 'Create an Account'.

 - Search for the "University of Alaska Fairbanks" as your Participating Institution and continue the registration process.

-- When prompted to select a curriculum, select the “Working with the IACUC” course in Question 5.
-(For Questions 1-4 on Human Subjects, Responsible Conduct of Research and Conflicts of Interest, select “Not at this time”.)
+- When prompted to select a curriculum, select “Field Researcher- Basic" or "Lab Researcher- Basic" depending on the nature of your work in Question 3.
+(For all other questions, select “Not at this time”.)
 If you have been instructed to complete a training refresher, select either the Field or Lab Refresher course.

 - The Learner Menu will then display the course.
 Click “Enter” to begin.
 You do not have to finish all modules at one time; CITI saves your scores each time you submit answers so you can log out and resume later.

 Researchers may also be required to complete elective modules based on their research.
 For example, if the project involves working with fish in the field, researchers will be required to take the following: